N8182/Spring-Hackathon-2024/README.md

 Connects students to club information by creating a cohesive platform that includes a calendar, group chat, and previous meeting presentations/flyers.
 Fixes the issue of each club using their own platform such as discord, groupme, or slack and making it one website for all by combining the functional and familiar UI of d2l.

-MVP: basic html/css page that includes a home page and 3 mock clubs

-Subsequent iteration:
-Partner with schools to provide the data directly Include a campus map with gps to club meeting locations Create an app version

-Artifacts:

-Source code

-Design prototype

-Work distribution
+MVP Features
+Home Page: A welcoming entry point that outlines the platform's purpose and guides users to club information.
+Three Mock Clubs: Demonstrates the platform's capability to support multiple clubs with individual pages.
+Basic HTML/CSS Design: Ensures accessibility and ease of navigation, laying the groundwork for further development.

+Planned Enhancements
+Direct School Partnerships: To streamline the flow of club information and updates directly from school administrations.
+Campus Map with GPS: For easy navigation to club meeting locations.
+Mobile Application: To increase accessibility and convenience for students on the go.

 Work Distribution Infographic:
 Idea Generation:
 - All Members